USEFUL INFORMATION: Short introduction to bash

 done

-Side note: Indentations are not important for the machine but help readability for us humans.
+Note: Indentations are not important for the machine, but they helps in code readability for humans.

 Exercices